illuzor/Android-File-Extension-ANE/README.md

 Features:

 	- open local file in native application.
-Can open any file type.
+Allows to open any file type.

 Important!
 Be shure you are using latest version of AIR SDK.
-This ANE builded for 18
+This ANE builded for 21

 How to use: